Skip to main content

 • Keep calm.
 It is a deliberate part of the process to imply that, for example, your witness is unreliable in some way.

 This is how you end your case.
 Both the claimant and the defendant get a chance to make a closing statement to the court.
-The defendant speaks first and the claimant last.

 Usually, the closing submission happens straight after the last witness.
 If you do not feel ready to make a good job of your closing submission, do not be embarrassed to ask the judge for a little time to collect your thoughts.

-However, you can work out most of what you want to say before the trial starts.
+However, you can probably work out most of what you want to say before the trial starts.
 You have some idea of what the evidence is going to be from the witness statements and documents that you have been sent.
 You also know what your strongest points are.
 But you will need to take into account what actually happens in the trial.
-So, you need to be adaptable and leave room for any changes you want to make on the day.
+So, be adaptable and leave room for any changes you want to make on the day.

-The judge decides who wins and who loses based on whose version of events they prefer and think more believable.
 The judge then makes an order about what happens as a result of their decision.
 This is called ‘giving judgment’.
 The judgment will say who has won and if you won, how much you have been awarded in compensation and interest.

 The court will send both sides a copy of the court order in the post.